peteroupc/peteroupc.github.io/randomfunc.md

 are the two parameters of the Cauchy distribution.
 - **Chi-squared distribution**: `GammaDist(df * 0.5) * 2`, where `df` is the number of degrees of
   freedom.
 - **Exponential distribution**: `-ln(1.0 - RNDU()) / lambda`, where `lambda` is the inverse scale.
-The `lambda` is usually the probability that an independent event of a given kind will occur in a given span of time (such as in a given day or year).  `1/lambda` is the scale, which is usually the average waiting time between two independent events of the same kind.
+The `lambda` is usually the probability that an independent event of a given kind will occur in a given span of time (such as in a given day or year).  `1/lambda` is the scale (mean), which is usually the average waiting time between two independent events of the same kind.
 - **Geometric distribution**: `NegativeBinomialInt(1, p)`, where `p` has the same meaning as in the negative binomial distribution.
 - **Inverse gamma distribution**: `b / GammaDist(a)`, where `a` and `b` have the